nisergdesai/Planly_App/README.md

 4. Now do "cd .." to get out of the Trainer folder.
 Try running app.py.
 This message should appear shortly:  "* Running on http://127.0.0.1:5000".

-5. Open the link in your browser and connect whichever Google or Microsoft accounts you please.
-Note: if connecting a google account, you will need to contact Niserg Desai to give your google account permission to access the Planly project.
+5. Open the link in your browser.
+You will see a few different "connect" buttons.
+Contact Niserg Desai to obtain permission for your particular Google and/or Microsoft accounts.